 The Program Schedule

-Participants gather at the Adirondack Hotel in Long Lake.
+Participants gather at the Adirondack Trail Motel lobby.
 Welcome and introductory session on fall photography in the region by Mark and Chris.
 Sunset photo shoot.
 Dinner locally.
 Optional night shoot.

 Day 2, 3, 4

 Morning field trip followed by breakfast.
 Instructional presentations by Mark and Chris on artistic fall photography:

 The Art of Seeing

 Weather & Reading the Light

 Shooting the Adirondack Autumn Color Palette

 Multiple Exposure Techniques for Expanding Tonal Range, Depth of Field and Resolution:

 Creating Abstract, Expressionistic Images